openrport/openrport/README.md

 - Using POSIX signals to control running apps
 - Setting custom HTTP headers
 - Using IPv6 addresses when starting a server

+<a name="feedback"></a>
+## Feedback and Help
+**We need your feedback**.
+Our vision is to establish Rport as a serious alternative to all the black box software for remote management.
+To make it a success, please share your feedback.
+### Report bugs
+If you encounter errors while installing or using Rport, please let us know.
+[File an issue report](https://github.com/cloudradar-monitoring/rport/issues) here on Github.
+### Ask question
+If you have difficulties installing or using rport, don't hesitate to ask us anything.
+Often questions give us a hint on how to improve the documentation.
+Do not use issue reports for asking questions.
+Use the [discussion forum](https://github.com/cloudradar-monitoring/rport/discussions) instead.
+### Positive Feedback
+Please share positive feedback also.
+Give us a star.
+Write a review.
+Share our project page on your social media.
+Contribute to the [discussion](https://github.com/cloudradar-monitoring/rport/discussions).
+Is Rport suitable for your needs?
+What is missing?

 <a name="quick-guide"></a>
 ## Quickstart guide